The great caravan

 They were sagoths.

-were you doing following in our wake?” demanded the one who had spoken, who appeared to
+were you doing following in our wake?” demanded the one who had spoken,

-sagoth captors to the rear of the party, and through the huge metallic
+marched by their sagoth captors to the rear of the party, and through the

-genuine Mahar city.
+to be genuine Mahar city.
 Tarok found the streets and general layout to

 be not unlike the city of Zhuma.
-There were a great many other sagoths about,
+There were a great many other sagoths

-could have conceived as possible.
+which Tarok could have conceived as possible.
 It was vast, warhouse-sized.

 There were several of the huge crawler machines about.
 Some appeared to

 be parked, in stationary rows.
 The one accompanied by the sagoth warriors

 And down this ramp waddled a Mahar!